 Additional locations for incredible photographs are Lake Sherburne, Mount Oberlin, Clements Mountain, Hidden Lake, Wild Goose Island, Saint Mary Lake, Mount Grinnell, Mount Wilbur, Swiftcurrent Lake, Sunrift Gorge, Saint Mary Falls, Hanging Valley, Trail of the Cedars, Avalanche Creek, McGee Meadows and many others.

 Glacier National Park is referred to as the Jewel of the Continent.
 What a perfect phrase.
 Let’s dig a little deeper into the many reasons to visit and photograph there.

 Of all the heavily traveled National Parks, it's probably further away from large population areas than most of the others.
-Kalispel, Montana is the closest airport of note, but it’s not an area of large population.
-Cities like Spokane, Washington or Bozeman, Montana are about a 6 hour drive away.
+Kalispel, Montana is the closest airport of note, but it’s not an area of a large population.
+Cities like Spokane, Washington, or Bozeman, Montana are about a 6-hour drive away.

 As you head up the road to Logan Pass, you come first to the Trail of the Cedars and Avalanche Creek.
 The big Cedar trees are impressive, and the bright aqua-colored water in Avalanche Creek begs to be photographed.
 The Creek cuts through the rock providing a miniature canyon effect.

 As you continue up to Logan Pass, there are many photographic opportunities of the mountains and canyons.
 My favorite subject is this area is Mount Oberlin.
 A little way before Logan Pass is an overlook and parking area called Big Bend.
 The flowers are usually here in late July and August.
 This is such a fun area to get out and explore.
 Great photographs are everywhere.